neilgebhard/neilgebhard/README.md

 # Hi, I'm Neil Gebhard

 👋 Welcome to my GitHub profile.
-I'm a full-stack engineer with a preference for front-end.
+I'm a front-end engineer specializing in React.
 I'm based in Saipan, USA.

 🌱 The technologies I'm currently mastering are: